 Let’s say you’re considering making a one-time payment of $20,000 toward your mortgage principal.
 Your original loan amount was $200,000, you’re 20 years into a 30-year term, and your interest rate is 4%.
 Paying down $20,000 of the principal in one go could save you roughly $8,300 in interest and allow you to pay it off completely 2.5 years sooner.

-That sounds great but consider an alternative.
-If you invested that money in an index fund that represents the S&P 500, which averages a rate of return of 9.8%, you could earn $30,900 in interest over those same 10 years.
-Even a more conservative projection of your rate of return, say 4%, would net you $12,500 in interest.
+That sounds great, but also consider an alternative.
+If you invested that money in the S&P 500 stock market index with an average 9.8% rate of return, you could earn $30,900 in interest over those same 10 years.
+Even using a more conservative rate of return of 4% would net you $12,500 in interest.

-Everyone’s financial situation is unique, and the notion of being out of debt may be so important to you that it’s worth a less-than-optimal use of your money.
-The important thing is to consider all of your options before concluding that paying off your mortgage earlier is the best path for you.
+Everyone’s financial situation is unique, and the notion of being out of debt may be so tempting that you end up risking your money.
+That is why it is crucial that you consider all options before moving forward with paying off your mortgage early.

 2. Not Putting Extra Payments Toward the Loan Principal

-Whether you make biweekly payments or one-time lump sum payments toward your mortgage, you’ll need to make sure those amounts go to the principal.
-Otherwise, you may not see much progress in your early mortgage payoff efforts if extra payments are absorbed by the interest.
+Whether you make biweekly payments or one-time lump sum payments toward your mortgage, it is critical to ensure those amounts go to the principal.
+Otherwise, you may not see much progress in your early mortgage payoff efforts because your extra payments will be absorbed by interest.

-- If you’re writing separate checks for extra principal payments, note that on the memo line.
+- When writing separate checks for extra principal payments, add this direction to the memo line.

-- If you pay your mortgage bill online, you might want to find out whether the lender will let you include a note specifying how additional payments should be used.
+- If you pay your mortgage bill online, ask your lender if you are able to include a note specifying how additional payments should be used.

-- Contact your lender before and after making extra payments to verify that they will be or have been applied to the principal.
+- Contact your lender before and after making extra payments to verify that they are actually applied to the principal.

 3. Not Asking If There’s a Prepayment Penalty